Home>Lavender>Hidcote

 • Suitable for the coast and windy locations

-• Ideal for container growing
+• Ideal for large pots & containers

 In Your Garden Design

-The pale, silvery, evergreen foliage reflects the light joyously throughout the year; the flowers are really a bonus.
+The pale, silvery, evergreen foliage reflects the light joyously throughout the year; the flowers are a big bonus.
 Left to itself, it forms a rounded muffin-shaped bush that adds structure to the front of a herbaceous bed, softening the boundary with a lawn or path, and it can be clipped beautifully into simple geometric shapes.

 Planting Instructions